Opinion by David Stone

 Mainstream Media News Sucks in the 70s

-An average guy like me does get in print much or, these days, in online stories.
+An average guy like me doesn’t get in print much or, these days, in online stories either.
 We just go about our business, ignored by editors and reporters alike.

-In the late 70s, I landed a job with what were then called a “sheltered workshop.”
-We trained adults with vocational disabilities.
+In the late 70s, I landed a job with what was then called a “sheltered workshop.”
+We trained adults with vocational disabilities for the best jobs available.
 Severely restricted men and women worked on simple projects and were paid subsidized sub-minimum wages.

 A clueless TV reporter named Costantini leaped without looking.

-Heywood Hale Broun served as a successful, satirical model.
+Heywood Hale Broun served as a satirical model.
 Heywood Hale Costantini broadcast Sheltered from What?

 A three-part series on the local news showed that he had nothing, but after hours invested in the report, it hit the airwaves anyway.
-No wrongdoing was found.
+No wrongdoing was found, but since many people absorb only the headline, not the content, the damage was done.

 Then, the mass media narrative sucked even worse…